 The Education, Training and Assessment Subcommittee will also approve new programmes before they go forward for validation.
 The Education, Training and Assessment Subcommittee will request that a self-assessment report be prepared by the programme development team to show how the programme meets the validation criteria.
 This will form part of the application for validation.
 Once approved by the Education, Training and Assessment Subcommittee, the application can be submitted to QQI.
-(See 2.3.3 Validation of new programmes)

-2.3.6 New Learn with NALA content procedure for existing programmes
+New Learn with NALA content procedure for existing programmes